 Powder is convenient in smoothies or yogurt, while tablets are easier for travel or precise dosing.
 The best timing is usually with breakfast or lunch, especially for beginners.
 Taking too much too quickly can cause mild digestive discomfort.

-Blue spirulina, green spirulina, organic spirulina: what is the difference?
+Blue spirulina, green spirulina, organic spirulina: Understanding the difference?

 Blue spirulina usually refers to a concentrated extract rich in phycocyanin, the pigment most associated with antioxidant interest.
 It is used more for functional drinks and targeted formulas than for whole-food nutrition.